geoffreygao1/GasStationLookup/README.md

 DELETE https://localhost:5001/api/companies/{id}
 ```

-Note: `{id}` is a variable and it should be replaced with the id number of the animal you want to GET, PUT, or DELETE.
+Note: `{id}` is a variable and it should be replaced with the id number of the company you want to GET, PUT, or DELETE.

 #### Optional Query String Parameters for GET Request